 Continue reading “How To Reindex Your Folders Or Rebuild The Spotlight Index”

 Hollywood has a pretty tight grip on the business of streaming movies and if you’re someone who’d like to watch the latest blockbusters from the comfort of your own couch, you basically have no option but to wait for the theatrical release, even if you’re willing to pay money to companies such as Netflix.
+If you are unwilling, there are always the free movie apps.

 In my opinion, this is the only reason for the massive popularity of mediums such as bittorrent for pirating movies and music.
 Downloading a good quality print of a movie from a torrent search engine isn’t rocket science but it’s still something that a lot of non-techies don’t know how to do, and they’d be more than willing to pay a fee to the hollywood studios if they’d let them download and see the movies at home.
 In the absence of any such option, it is natural for people to resort to piracy.